instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 InstructLab technology stack.

 #### Usage
-The generated embeddings can later be retrieved to enrich the context for RAG-based chat pipelines.
+The generated embeddings can later be retrieved from a vector database and converted to text, enriching the context for RAG-based chat pipelines.

 #### Defining Command Options
 To maintain compatibility and simplicity, no new configurations will be introduced for this command.
 Instead,